Constraints on primordial non-Gaussianity from Quaia: Discussion and Conclusions

 Although the large angular scales of \quaia are easier to model compared to ground-based data sets, modes $\ell\lesssim 15$ in the projected QSO distribution are still affected by systematics.
 We carried out a forecast with our likelihood pipeline to assess the impact of systematics in our final statistical uncertainties.
 For this purpose, we replaced our measured data with theoretical predictions based on a cosmological model with $\fNL=0$, and considered two cases: first, we used the same covariance of the data, and secondly, a modified covariance that includes only contributions of signal and shot noise at all scales.
 We found that given the assumed scale cuts, the derived marginalized error bar on $\fNL$ is consistent in both cases.
-This shows that our constraints (which are driven by the sources at $z\gtrsim 1.5$) are at present limited by the shot noise in \quaia and by the choice of the scale cuts, rather than the additional error induced by systematics.
-Conversely, for the 1-bin case (and for the analysis of the low-$z$ bin) systematics more significantly limit the results.
-If \quaia can be improved in future work or using future \gaia data releases, and therefore a lower $\lmin^{gg}$ can be included in the analysis, the variance of $C_\ell^{g\kappa}$ would be consequently reduced, and $\fNL$ could be constrained with a precision $\sigma(\fNL)\approx 10$ for a tomographic analysis with 2 redsfhit bins and $\lmin^{gg}=2$.
+This shows that our constraints (which are driven by the sources at $z\gtrsim 1.5$) are at present limited by the shot noise in \quaia, the \planck lensing noise, and by the choice of the scale cuts rather than the additional error induced by systematics.
+Conversely, for the 1-bin case (and for the analysis of the low-$z$ bin) systematics limit more significantly the results.
+We also verified that improvements expected from the addition from the cross-correlation between the two tomographic redshift bins should be around 7\%, in the ballpark of what we saw in the data.
+If \quaia can be improved in future work or using future \gaia data releases, and therefore a lower $\lmin^{gg}$ can be included in the analysis, the variance of $C_\ell^{g\kappa}$ would be consequently reduced and the constraining power if $C_\ell^{gg}$ would increase.
+In this scenario, $\fNL$ could be constrained with a precision $\sigma(\fNL)\approx 9.5$ for a tomographic analysis with 2 redshift bins and $\lmin^{gg}=2$ combining $C_\ell^{g\kappa}$ and $C_\ell^{gg}$.
+Using $C_\ell^{gg}$ alone would give $\sigma(\fNL)\approx 11.5$ and would become the most constraining observable, with the \planck CMB lensing noise as limiting factor.
+Using CMB lensing from upcoming deep CMB polarization surveys covering large sky fractions such as Simons Observatory \cite{so,aso} will allow to overcome this limitation, as shown recently for the case of ACT \cite{embil-villagra2025}.